Southington High School: Sports stadiums

 The largest stadium at Southington High School is Fontana Field.
-Sports that are played at Fontana Field are: football, soccer, lacrosse, field hockey, and track & field.
+Sports that are played at Fontana Field are: football, soccer, lacrosse, marching band, field hockey, and track & field.
 The SHS athletic complex contains two football fields, three soccer fields, two softball fields, two baseball fields, two field hockey fields, a lacrosse field, and tennis courts.
 The volleyball and basketball teams play in one of the two gyms at SHS.

 School news

 The Emblem is Southington High School's student newspaper.
 First published in 1898, it has been continuously published since 1911.

 PCB scare

-In September of the 2000-2001 school year, the motor that runs the school's clocks exploded in the basement of Southington High School.
+In September of the 2000–2001 school year, the motor that runs the school's clocks exploded in the basement of Southington High School.
 Students were kept out of the building for days as everything was tested for cancerous PCBs.